Hematite Article

 3. Weathering and Oxidation

-In tropical and subtropical climates, hematite forms due to the oxidation of iron-bearing minerals, such as magnetite.
-This process creates red and brown hematite-rich soils, commonly seen in India and Africa.
+In tropical and subtropical climates, hematite forms when iron-bearing minerals such as magnetite oxidize.
+This process creates red and brown hematite-rich soils, especially in India and Africa.

 Industrial Uses of Hematite